 bicz, bat -> whip, because here I’m only required to remember one of the words and not both.
 I can guess what

 bat.
 So it’s better to have two cards here:

 Of course, it takes more work to do things this way, but that’s fine.
 Making cards shouldn’t be seen as a waste of time as it helps you to learn.
 By deciding that a piece of information is important it primes your brain to learn it, and then your brain has to work to formulate a structure for this bit of knowledge, in the form of a note.

 One thing you do miss, though, is that making cards separately results in them not being related, as they would be if they were generated from the same note (i.e. a “Basic (and reversed card)” note).
 Related cards are not shown on the same day, as you’d presumably still have the answer from the first related card fresh in your head when seeing subsequent ones.
 I don’t know of a good solution to this other than manually burying subsequent cards that display the same information – burying reschedules a card for the next day.
 A handy shortcut for this is the

 Uze Clozes Liberally

-I already mentioned clozes when talking about why you should keep your cards simple.
-One great use for them is definitely to minimize the amount of information per note.
+I already mentioned clozes in the context of minimizing the amount of information per note.
 Here are a few more reasons you should use them: